Grant Making Policy

 - Preference is given to smaller to medium sized charities where grants will make a difference.
 Applications for general grants from large well-funded charities (income in excess of £2.5million per annum) will be rejected automatically if the application is for anything other than a capital project.

-- The Trustees’ preference is to support capital projects or project related applications rather than running costs or general operating expenses.
+- The Trustees will support capital or project related applications and running cost applications in respect of smaller charities.
 However, the Trustees are flexible to take account of the needs of medium and smaller charities (income up to £2.5m) which operate in their preferred locations.
 For charities in this category they will consider supporting revenue projects and running costs in addition to capital projects.
 The Trustees scrutinise the financial position of all applicants.
 Those with Income Accounts showing a substantial surplus and/or large reserves, are unlikely to be supported.

 - The Trustees do make grants to disaster/emergency appeals which are considered on a case by case basis.